tongram/tonkeygen/README.md

+Use this software at your own risk; consult the DISCLAIMER for more information.

-The source code is published under GPLv3 with OpenSSL exception, the license is available [here][license].
+The source code is published under MIT with OpenSSL and [TON Keygen](https://github.com/ton-blockchain/tonkeygen) exception, the licenses is available [here][license] and [here](https://github.com/tongram/tonkeygen/blob/master/LICENSE.GPLv3).

 ## Build instructions